agakrawczyk/MSA-phylogenetic-tree/README.md

 # MSA-phylogenic-tree

 ### Requirements
-To use it some tools need to ne instaled:
+To use it some tools need to be instaled:

 -[Biopython](http://biopython.org/wiki/Biopython)